Guide to using IronOCR Computer Vision

 Introduction

 IronOCR utilizes OpenCV to use Computer Vision to detect areas where text exists in an image.
 This is useful for images that contain a lot of noise, images with text in many different places, and images where text is warped.
-Use of computer vision in IronOCR will determine where text regions exists and then use Tesseract to attempt to read those regions.
+Use of computer vision in IronOCR will determine where text regions exist and then use Tesseract to attempt to read those regions.

 IronOCR.ComputerVision Installation via NuGet Package